rointep/LSGE/README.md

 ### Building from source
 While the parser is written in pure Lua, you can build the executable from source if you want.
 You'll need Lua 5.3 binaries and header files in order to compile (you can download them [here](http://sourceforge.net/projects/luabinaries/)).
 The application comes as a Visual Studio 2013 project.
-Make sure to include the _lsge_compiler.lua_ script with your executable.¸
+Make sure to include the _lsge_compiler.lua_ script with your executable.

 ### Compiling storyboard scripts
 LSGE is a command line application; currently there are no GUI extensions available for it.